Hoʻoponopono: Collective Forgiveness

 This is a very sophisticated treatment that looks at many of the questions people have when contemplating the forgiveness of those who've harmed us, sometimes very badly. … [click on title to read the rest]

-Some thoughts on forgiveness
+thoughts on forgiving

 Finding the Good in People We Love